Cashew Shrimp (20-minute recipe!)

 - Place the shrimp and starch in a medium-sized bowl and toss to combine.1 ½ lb medium-sized shelled shrimp, ¼ cup cornstarch

 - Make the sauce next.
-In another bowl or large measuring cup, combine the tapioca starch with a small splash of the stock.
+In another bowl or large measuring cup, combine the cornstarch with a small splash of the stock.
 Mix well then add all the remaining sauce ingredients.1 teaspoon cornstarch, ¾ cup low-sodium chicken or vegetable stock, ⅓ cup hoisin sauce, 2 tablespoons honey, 1 tablespoon low-sodium soy sauce, 1 tablespoon rice vinegar, 2 cloves garlic, 1 teaspoon finely minced ginger

 - Heat the oil in a large frying pan over medium-high heat.
 Add the shrimp to the pan in a single layer.
 Work in 2 batches, if needed.
 Cook the shrimp for 1 minute then flip it over and cook for 1 minute more.2 tablespoons cooking oil